 Before becoming a parole officer, most applicants must pass a series of exams.
 Some test an individual's knowledge of working with parolees, while others evaluate an applicant's psychological well-being.
 Applicants also must pass a physical exam, and some agencies seek prospective parole officers within the age range of 21-37.
 Finally, applicants must clear a thorough background check.

-During the decade between 2012 and 2022, the BLS predicts that the number of jobs for probation officers and correctional treatment specialists to see little to no change or slightly decrease.
+During the decade between 2018 and 2028, the BLS predicts that the number of jobs for probation officers and correctional treatment specialists to increase 3%.
 Parole officer positions may continue to be available due to the regular flow of prisoners being released and assigned to parole officers as well as from job openings created by those who leave the field.